MichelaPozzi/2025-topic-03-group-02/README.md

 Welcome to the **Proteome-wide Screen for RNA-dependent Proteins** project!
 This repository will serve as the central place for exploring, analyzing, and visualizing data related to RNA-protein interactions across the proteome.

 Fragen:
-- Dürfen/Sollen wir die selben Kriterien zur bestimmung des Schifts (1 Fraction) verwenden, wie das original paper? wie wird das begründet?
+- Dürfen/Sollen wir die selben Kriterien zur bestimmung des Shifts (1 Fraction) verwenden, wie das original paper? wie wird das begründet?
+- Reicht die Analyse des Protein amounts between replicates als reproducibility check?

 > ⚠️ _Note: This README is a starting template.
 Please update it as your project evolves._
 >